 Medical Editor: John P. Cunha, DO, FACOEP

 Mebaral (mephobarbital) is a barbiturate used as a sedative to treat anxiety, tension, and apprehension (dreading or feeling uneasy about what you think may happen).
-It is also used to treat seizures.
-This medication is available in generic form.
-Common side effects include drowsiness, dizziness, upset stomach, or headache.
+Mebaral is also used to treat seizures.
+Mebaral is available in generic form.
+Common side effects of Mebaral include:

 The adult dose of Mebaral for sedation is 32 to 100 mg; optimum dose, 50 mg, three to four times daily.
 The average dose for adults to treat epilepsy is 400 mg to 600 mg daily.
 Mebaral may interact with blood thinners, doxycycline, griseofulvin, phenobarbital, steroids, phenytoin, divalproex sodium, valproic acid, MAO inhibitors, cold or allergy medicine, narcotics, sleeping pills, muscle relaxers, and medicine for seizures, depression or anxiety.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Mebaral should be used only when prescribed.
 It may harm a fetus.
 Since untreated seizures are a serious condition that can harm both a pregnant woman and her unborn baby, do not stop taking this medication unless directed by your doctor.
 If you are pregnant, or think you may be pregnant, talk to your doctor about using this medication during pregnancy.
 Birth control pills, patches, implants, and injections may not work if taken with this medication; discuss birth control with your doctor.
 This medication may lower your folic acid levels, increasing the risk of spinal cord defects.
 Consult your doctor to make sure you are taking enough folic acid.
 Prenatal care should include tests for spinal cord defects.
 Small amounts of this drug pass into breast milk.
 Consult your doctor before breastfeeding.
 Withdrawal symptoms may occur if you suddenly stop taking this medication.